prit-lakhani/team-project-team-16/README.md

 - Prit Lakhani
 - Vishwesh Shah

-## Summary of Contributions:
+### Summary of Contributions

+- Prit Lakhani

-- Designed the backend APIs for User Rewards and Admin Login.
+  - Designed the backend APIs for adding, deleting and updating flights.
-  Implemented the frontned functionality to search for the hotels at the customer end.
+  - Implemented the frontned functionality to display for the flights at the customer end.
-  Implemented the backend functionality for viewing My Bookings at the customer end.
+  - Implemented the backend functionality for adding, deleting and updating flights at the customer end.
-  Designed the backend APIs for Modify Booking and Cancel Booking at the customer end.
+  - Designed the backend APIs for assign a random gate at the customer end.
-  Integrated frontend pages and tested API calls.
+  - Integrated frontend pages and tested API calls.
-  Analyzed the primary goals to be met at every stage of our project in order to keep focused on what was necessary.
+  - Analyzed the primary goals to be met at every stage of our project in order to keep focused on what was necessary.

+- Vishwesh Shah

-- Designed frontend functionality for User Login.
+  - Designed frontend functionality for Airport employee.
-  Created separate NavBar component to be used in all pages.
+  - Created separate NavBar component to be used in all pages.
-  Implemented the frontend functionality for viewing my bookings at the customer end.
+  - Implemented the frontend functionality for viewing gate details at the employee end.
+  - Developed an APIs for enable/disable one or more gates for maintenance.
-  Ensured communication between teammates throughout the project and maintain sprint task sheet.
+  - Ensured communication between teammates throughout the project and maintain sprint task sheet.
-  Helped others to resolve their issues whenever required.
+  - Helped others to resolve their issues whenever required.

+- Pravin Ramasamy

-- Designed the backend APIs for Admin side to add rooms and view users, bookings and rooms.
+  - Designed the backend APIs for login and signup.
+  - Implemented routing on the frontend side.
-  Implemented the backend functionality to add rewards on successful stay.
+  - Implemented the backend functionality to redirect the user based on role (General User, Airport Employee, Airline Employee).
-  Implemented the frontend functionality for viewing My Bookings at the customer end.
-  Designed the frontend for Modify Booking and Cancel Booking at the customer end.
+  - Designed an APIs to assign baggage carosuel number to arriving flights and update the flight details in the database.
-  Between sprints gave regular feedback, allowing us to bounce ideas off all our teammates and improve with each sprint.
+  - Between sprints gave regular feedback, allowing us to bounce ideas off all our teammates and improve with each sprint.

-- Designed Landing page with access to Login and Register.
-  Designed the frontend for Admin side to add rooms and view users, bookings and rooms.
-  Implemented the backend functionality to search for the hotels at the customer end.
-  Designed the frontend for User Profile.
-  Implemented routing on the frontend side.

 ## Github Project Board

 https://github.com/gopinathsjsu/team-project-team-16

-## Project Journal

-Pravin's Journal

 ## Tools and Languages Used